JaD33Z/Encrypted-Personal-Password-Manager-GUI/README.md

 </br>

-Built with Python3, Tkinter for the user interface, Sqlite3 is the database that stores your login credentials as organized seperate entries for each different site or app you have to log into.
+Built with Python3 and Tkinter for the user interface.
+Sqlite3 is the database that stores your login credentials as organized seperate entries for each website or app you have to log into.
 We don't want to keep all of your user names and passwords stored in plain text though.
 Having your data stored using encryption adds a layer of security.
-This means that if someone was to directly access a database the information within it would be in an unreadable form.
-Only the 'Key' will be able to convert it back to it's original readable text format.
+This means that if someone was to directly access the database the information within it would be in an unreadable form.
+Only the 'Key' will be able to convert it back (decrypt) to it's original readable text format.
 This is what is referred to as symmetric encryption.
 The same key is used for both.
-So the only person with the key has the ability to encrypt and decrypt the contents stored in the data base.
+Only the holder of this Key has the ability to encrypt and decrypt the contents stored in the data base.
 Encrypt them after they are entered and saved, then decrypt them before we request information from the database.
 We will use the Python library, Cryptography.
 In the cryptography library, there is a cryptography algorithm called fernet.
 We will use the fernet module to encrypt the file.

 </br>